ammarBenYasser0/ammarBenYasser0/README.md

 ###

-<p align="left">I'm a front-end Developer with strong UI/UX skills and a Bachelor's degree in Computer Science.<br>Experienced in creating captivating and user-friendly interfaces, I transform design concepts into functional front-end implementations using HTML, CSS, JavaScript, and Angular.</p>
+<p align="left">Front end Developer and UI/UX Designer with 3+ years of experience building responsive, user-focused web applications and digital products.
+Proficient in Angular, JavaScript, TypeScript, and Figma, with expertise in creating scalable design systems and seamless user interfaces.
+Experienced in developing and optimizing B2B, B2C, and SaaS platforms, enhancing usability and supporting business growth.</p>

 ###